 The immediate question: where did all that arsenic come from?
 The answer is immediately answered when a 1912 photo of the site surfaced, taken from a position in Gallows Hill Park overlooking what is now the Mansell Playground portion of the park.

 That immense six-story building is a tannery, a leather factory resident at 50 Proctor St for nearly 100 years.
-Home to the Acme Leather Co. and to the Cooke Bros.
-Leather Co. purveyors of fine sheepskins (the 1912 Salem Directory does not list the specialty of Acme).
+Home to the Cooke Bros.
+Leather Co., purveyors of fine sheepskins, and to the Acme Leather Co. (the 1912 Salem Directory does not list the specialty of Acme).

 Today the tannery is gone, nary a trace remaining.
 To orient the viewer to current structures: the homes to the center left still stand along Langdon St; the basketball court is just to their right where a slag heap apparently stands in the 1912 photo; the soccer field extends from the middle of the tannery encompassing all the out buildings and the sluice pond.
 Mansell Parkway was built after the tannery was razed, as best as can be determined in the early 1950’s, and extends from the top right of the tannery down through the sluice pond.